SEARCC focused on the organizing of biennial conferences in the region, it the organization first decade of operation.

 To date the following SRIG’s have been formed:

 SEARCC looks forward to forming more SRIG’s in the future.

 IFIP Technical Committees and Work Groups

-In order to provide opportunities for experts in specialized areas to work with a wider group of experts from around the world.
-This activity virtually replaces the SRIGs which were in operation since 1990.
+This was in an effort to provide opportunities for experts in specialized areas to work with a wider groups of experts from around the world.
+This activity virtually replaces the SRIGs within SEARCC.